monash-emu/summer2/README.md

-# Summer: compartmental disease modelling in Python
+# summer2: compartmental disease modelling in Python

 [![Automated Tests](https://github.com/monash-emu/summer2/actions/workflows/tests.yml/badge.svg)](https://github.com/monash-emu/summer2/actions/workflows/tests.yml)

-Summer is a Python-based framework for the creation and execution of [compartmental](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) (or "state-based") epidemiological models of infectious disease transmission.
+summer2 is a Python-based framework for the creation and execution of [compartmental](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) (or "state-based") epidemiological models of infectious disease transmission.

 It provides a range of structures for easily implementing compartmental models, including structure for some of the most common features added to basic compartmental frameworks, including: